BugSplat-Git/bugsplat-py/README.md

 ## 🧑‍💻 Development

-To get a development environment started:
+To configure a development environment:

 1. Clone the repository